 A transient ischaemic attack (TIA) causes symptoms similar to a stroke but the symptoms last for less than 24 hours.
 It is due to a temporary lack of blood to a part of the brain.
 In most cases, a TIA is caused by a tiny blood clot that becomes stuck in a small blood vessel (artery) in the brain.
 This blocks the blood flow and a part of the brain is starved of oxygen.
 The affected part of the brain is without oxygen for just a few minutes and soon recovers.
 This is because the blood clot either breaks up quickly or nearby blood vessels are able to compensate.

 Unlike a stroke, the symptoms of a TIA soon go.
 However, you should see a doctor urgently if you have a TIA, as you are at increased risk of having a full stroke.
+People who have a TIA should be referred immediately for specialist assessment and seen within 24 hours of their symptoms starting.
 See the separate leaflet called Transient Ischaemic Attack for more details.

 After effects of a stroke